• Skip to main content

 Experiencing Barong Ket

-The Barong Ket costume resembles a lion, covered in thick, feather-like material, using elaborate ornaments on the head, unique ornaments, and many small mirrors in the body area.
+The Barong Ket costume resembles a lion, covered in thick, feather-like material, with elaborate ornaments on the head, unique ornaments, and many small mirrors in the body area.

 Two male dancers are required to perform the Balinese Barong Ket Dance.
 One dancer takes place at the front in charge of dancing the head and forelegs of the Barong, while the other dancers are at the rear, assigned to move the tail and hind legs of the Barong.